-Entrance exams
+C8 Entrance exams

-C8A Does your institution make use of SAT, ACT, or SAT Subject Test YES
+C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission MEG decisions for first-time, first-year, degree-seeking applicants?
+YES

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2008.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2010.

 ADMISSION

-Require Recommend Require for Consider if Not Used
+Require Recommend Require for Some Consider if Submitted Not Used

-Some Submitted

-SAT or ACT X
+SAT or ACT Х

 ACT only

 SAT only

-SAT and SAT Subject Tests
+SAT and SAT Subject Tests or

-or ACT
+ACT

 SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2008, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2010, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

 ACT with Writing Component required

 ACT with Writing component recommended

-ACT with or without Writing component accepted Х
+ACT with or without Writing component accepted X